 Outside of NYC, law enforcement entities should have been notified by the local courts.
 If you have a pending eviction notice, please call the agency listed on the warrant (i.e., County Sheriffs) to make sure they know the moratorium is in effect and that eviction has been suspended.
 Housing advocates across the state are making every effort to communicate with as many counties as possible to ensure full compliance with the moratorium.

 I have an upcoming court date for my eviction case, what should I do?

-Any court dates for eviction cases will be postponed, and the court will mail you a notice with your new court date.
-If you have a lawyer, you should be hearing from them soon.
+If you had a case that started before March 17, the courts are scheduling court dates.
+You can appear virtually instead of in person.
+For anyone sued on or after March 17, all court dates for eviction cases will be postponed, and the court will mail you a notice with your new court date.
 We expect cases to be adjourned multiple times during the length of the crisis.

-In areas outside of NYC, especially in areas without separate courts for housing, you should call the court to confirm that your date has been adjourned.
-You do NOT have to appear for a court date while the moratorium remains in effect, and you can’t be penalized for not showing up.
-If anyone tells you otherwise, immediately call your local tenant organization or 833-503-0447 for assistance.
+In areas outside of NYC, especially in areas without separate courts for housing, you should call the court to confirm if your date has been adjourned.
+For more information, call your local tenant organization or 833-503-0447 for assistance.

 What if I can’t pay my rent?

 Right now, you are still obligated to pay rent.
-The moratorium just means that your landlord can’t sue you for nonpayment right now, but once the moratorium is lifted, they will be allowed to.
-We are working to push demands for a rent freeze and rent suspension, but we have not won them yet.
+As of June 22, landlords can start new evictions cases by mail or an e-filing system.
+However, there are no court dates for new cases until further notice and your landlord can’t evict you.
+We are working to push demands for a year long moratorium and to cancel rent, but we have not won them yet.
 To join that fight, learn more here.